Okama Crater 御釜

 Hike to the top for the best views

 Any trip to Mt.
 Zao is incomplete without a visit to Zao Okama.
 You can scale most of the mountain by car, bus, ropeway, or chairlift and have the choice of a five or 45-minute hike to the top of the mountain.

 The lake is situated at the top of Mt.
 Zao, one of the most recognizable peaks in the Tohoku region, at 1,841 meters tall.
 The crater lake is 27 meters deep and has a circumference of 1,000 meters.
 The high acidity of the water means no animals can live in or drink the water.
 Visitors can view the lake from a distance.

-Zao Okama is closed during the winter months, while the remaining months each offer something special.
+Okama Crater is closed during the winter months, while the remaining months each offer something special.

 During the summer months, the mountain comes alive with the flowers of alpine plants.
 View the fiery yellows, oranges, and reds of autumn leaves from late September to late October.

 Mt.
-Zao is one of Japan's 110 active volcanoes.
+Zao is one of over 100 active volcanoes in Japan.
 Over the last few centuries, there has been some seismic activity, but no eruptions have occurred.
 The government continues to monitor the area with four observation posts and field tests.
 Meanwhile, regular and evacuation planning is carried out in case an eruption does take place.
 Needless to say exercise caution and good judgment and look up official advice before heading to the mountain.

 Hikers are much more likely to experience common hazards associated with the outdoors.
 Be aware of wildlife, wear appropriate gear, stay hydrated and protect yourself from the sun.